 - Our Demons Are Different: The two Thunder Warriors provided by both the arcade and NES game.
 The NES one being more humanoid, and the arcade one looking like a true demon.

 - Power-Up: Acquired by hitting certain floating vehicles that pass by on-screen.
-The powerups they spawn include sticky paddle ("Glove"), longer paddle ("Long"), 1-Up, a big ball that goes through indestructible blocks ("Big ball"), ("Slow") that slows down the ball and so on.
+The powerups they spawn include sticky paddle ("Glove"), longer paddle ("Long"), a 1-Up, a big ball that goes through indestructible blocks ("Big ball"), ("Slow") that slows down the ball and so on.

 - Shock and Awe: The two kinds of Thunder Warriors that occupy the two versions.